miekg/dreck/README.md

 * Label/close/lock etc. issues.
 * Assign reviewers to a pull request based on *OWNERS* files, taking into account Work-in-Progress status.
-* Automatically delete the branch when a pull request is merged.
+* Delete the branch when a pull request is merged.
-* Automatically merge a pull request when the status is green.
+* Merge a pull request when the status is green.
 * LGTM a pull request with a comment.
+* Define (shorter) alias for often used commands.
 * Execute (whitelisted) commands on the dreck server.
-* Define (shorter) alias for often used commands.

-The commands must be given as the first things on a line, multiple commands (up to 10) are allowed but we return on the first error seen.
+The commands must be given as the first word(s) on a line, multiple commands (up to 10) are allowed but we return on the first error seen.
+This holds true for comments that are returned via email.

+Commands are detected in a case insensitive manner.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.
 And need to recompile Caddy and have a functional Go